Siege of Moscow (1382)

-The siege of Moscow in 1382 was a battle between the Grand Duchy of Moscow (Muscovy) and Tokhtamysh, khan of the Golden Horde.
+The siege of Moscow in 1382 was a battle between the Principality of Moscow and Tokhtamysh, khan of the Golden Horde.

+In August 1382, Tokhtamysh led a large army toward Moscow.
+At that time, Prince Dmitry Donskoy was not in the city as he was seeking assistance from other Russian territories.
+As a result, Moscow's defense was left in the hands of the people and a small garrison.
+Tokhtamysh used deception to breach Moscow’s defenses.
+He pretended to come in peace and promised that if the people of Moscow surrendered, they would be spared.
+However, once the city gates were opened, the Mongol-Tatar forces stormed in and carried out a brutal massacre.

+After entering the city, the Mongol forces destroyed buildings, plundered valuables, and killed thousands of residents.
+It is estimated that around 24,000 people in Moscow perished during this event.
+The city was also burned to the ground, and many survivors were taken captive and transported to the Golden Horde as slaves.
+On the way back, one of the Horde's detachments was attacked by Russians and was defeated, although Tokhtamysh's main army avoided the battle.

+This brutality demonstrated that the Golden Horde still had the power to suppress and control Russian territories, despite their earlier setback at the Battle of Kulikovo.

+The attack reaffirmed the Golden Horde dominance over Russia.
+Following Moscow’s destruction, Dmitry Donskoy was forced to submit once again to the Golden Horde and resume paying tribute to avoid further attacks.

 Background

 The siege of Moscow in 1382 was motivated by khan Tokhtamysh's desire to punish Muscovy for its audacity to challenge the authority of the Golden Horde at the Battle of Kulikovo (1380).
-Even though it was his rival warlord Mamai who was defeated at Kulikovo, and Tokhtamysh personally defeated Mamai the next year at the Battle of the Kalka River (1381) to become the undisputed khan of the Golden Horde, he wanted to make Moscow an example of what happened if anyone dared defy Mongol supremacy over the Rus' principalities.
-Tokhtamysh allied himself (in part through coercion) with the Rus' princes of Tver, Riazan, and Nizhniy Novgorod against Muscovy, and launched a surprise attack on the city in 1382.
-Prince Dmitry Donskoy, who had lead his largely Muscovite army to a pyrrhic victory at Kulikovo two years earlier, abandoned his capital and fled north, leaving the dismayed citizens of Moscow to ask a Lithuanian prince named Ostei (or Ostej), a grandson of Algirdas, to lead the defence.
+Even though it was his rival warlord Mamai who was defeated at Kulikovo, and Tokhtamysh personally defeated Mamai the next year at the Battle of the Kalka River (1381) to become the undisputed khan of the Golden Horde, he wanted to make Moscow an example of what happened if anyone dared defy Mongol supremacy over the principalities.
+Tokhtamysh allied himself (in part through coercion) with the princes of Tver, Ryazan, and Nizhny Novgorod against Muscovy, and launched a surprise attack on the city in 1382.
+Prince Dmitry Donskoy, who had led his largely Muscovite army to a pyrrhic victory at Kulikovo two years earlier, abandoned his capital and fled north, leaving the dismayed citizens of Moscow to ask a Lithuanian prince named Ostei (or Ostej), a grandson of Algirdas, to lead the defence.

 The Tale of the Invasion of Tokhtamysh contains an account of the 1382 siege of Moscow.
 As the khan's forces drew nearer, it narrates: